MSalamatov/UniversityRelations/the-role-definition.md

 - Work with people involved in collaboration with universities: helping them in developing skills (mostly, soft) that are needed for implementing the collaboration in the best possible way;
 - 'Managing up' - presentation of the university program to stakeholders, listening to the feedback, adjusting prgrams accordingly;

-Looks like the UR manager role in many cases is more about influencing without athority **there should be a special note about that**.
+Looks like the UR manager role in many cases is more about [influencing without athority](https://github.com/MSalamatov/UniversityRelations/blob/main/Literature/Influencing-without-authority.md).

 ## What's a typical profile for the role?